 This Operating and Agency Funds Investment Policy is in effect until modified by the Board of Trustees.
 While material changes are expected infrequently, the Vice President and Treasurer will review this Operating and Agency Funds Investment Policy at least annually for continued appropriateness and recommend any changes to the Senior Vice President for Business and Finance.
-Based on such recommendations by the Vice President and Treasurer, the Senior Vice President for Business and Finance Committee approves such recommendations, then the Finance Committee will bring the recommendations forward for a vote by the Board of Trustees.
+Based on such recommendations by the Vice President and Treasurer, the Senior Vice President for Business and Finance may recommend such changes to the Finance Committee.
+If the Finance Committee approves such recommendations, then the Finance Committee will bring the recommendations forward for a vote by the Board of Trustees.